LukasFuchs/GeoModBox.jl/docs/src/man/AdvOneD.md

 which represents the number of grid points traversed in a single time step.

-Unfortunately, this scheme is unconditionally unstable for the advection equation, as shown by a *Von Neumann* or *Hirt's stability analysis* [^1,^2].
+Unfortunately, this scheme is unconditionally unstable for the advection equation, as shown by a *Von Neumann* or *Hirt's stability analysis*.
 Furthermore, the central difference at $i$ causes amplification of the variable (here, temperature) at each subsequent time step.
 Hence, the solution continually grows and is unstable.

 ## Lax-Friedrichs method